teamfact/hcp-iot-api-node/README.md

 ## Promises

-The library is using Promises for a cleaner syntax and to avoid nested callbacks.
+The library is using promises for a cleaner syntax and to avoid nested callbacks.
-So when there is the need to have things be done sequentially, you would normally have to write nested callbacks like this in JavaScript:
+So when there is the need to have things be in sequence, you would normally have to write nested callbacks in JavaScript:

 ```js
 // This is how the API would look without promises